2019 Morris Award finalists announced

 For Immediate Release

-- “The Serpent King“ written by Jeff Zentner, published by Crown Books for Young Readers, an imprint of Random House, a Penguin Random House Company;
+- “Blood Water Paint” written by Joy McCullough, published by Dutton Books for Young Readers, an imprint of Penguin Young Readers, a division of Penguin Random House;

 The Morris Award is named after William C. Morris, an influential innovator in the publishing world and an advocate for marketing books for children and young adults.
 William “Bill” Morris left an impressive mark on the field of children’s and young adult literature.
 He was beloved in the publishing field and the library profession for his generosity and marvelous enthusiasm for promoting literature for children and teens.

 More information on the finalists and the award can be found on the Morris Award page.
 Publishers and library staff can purchase finalist seals to place on the finalist titles at www.ala.org/awardsgrants/seals.
 For more information on the Morris Award or YALSA’s other young adult literature awards, please visit www.ala.org/yalsa/booklists.

 YALSA will host a reception honoring the finalists and the winner, as well as YALSA’s Nonfiction Award finalists and winner, at the American Library Association’s Midwinter Meeting on January 28 from 10:30 a.m. to noon at the Sheraton Seattle in the Metropolitan Ballroom.
 See a full list of YALSA’s events and programs at the Midwinter Meeting on YALSA’s Midwinter wiki page.